dzhuang/django-galleryfield/docs/source/customize.rst

-Customize my GalleryWidget
+Customize GalleryWidget
 ==============================

 When talking about customize, there are different level of customization.

-Model and view customization
+Model and views customization
 ---------------------------------